Doctoral Studies in East and South-East Asian Studies

 Carefully read the instructions in the announcement and note all of the materials that your application must include.

 It is also recommended that applicants read the description of the research profile at the Centre before applying to the graduate program in order to obtain a broader awareness of the types of research carried out at present.
 It should, however, be noted that it is up to each applicant to define their own field of future research in the proposal submitted with the application.
 The topic of East and South-East Asian Studies is broad and can cover both regional and country focused studies as long as it relates to contemporary issues.
 It does not include language studies or literature.
 Please also read the Ph.D. study plan carefully.

-In the obligatory research proposal you should clearly define the objective of your PhD research, and explain how it will contribute to the field of study you are interested in.
-You should have a clear research question/problem and relate your research objective to both past and on-going research in your field of interest and indicate the theoretical perspective(s) you anticipate to work with.
+In the obligatory research proposal (max 1500 words excluding references) you should clearly define the objective of your PhD research, and explain how it will contribute to the field of study you are interested in and to East and South-East Asian Studies more broadly.
+You should have a clear research question/problem and relate your research objective to research in your field of interest and indicate the theoretical perspective(s) you anticipate to work with.
 The proposal should also contain a methodological discussion explaining how and what type of material you will work with.
+This includes reflecting on the feasibility of the study and your own qualifications, as well as possible difficulties and risks and how you propose to deal with them.
 Please note that the list of literature references that you include with your proposal is not counted as part of the 1500 word limit.

-We will not offer any advice or comments on your proposed topics or research proposal.
+We will not offer any advice or comments on your proposed topics or research proposal, and supervisors are assigned upon acceptance only.
 The applicants are ranked based on their earlier merits as well as on the quality and relevance of the research proposal for graduate studies.
 Therefore, in order to be assessed, all the necessary documents (including earlier Bachelor’s and Master’s theses as well as other possible publications) must be attached to the application.
 We also anticipate to interview those candidates who have been shortlisted.